Backtesting

 B8-1684.9160

 Refer to the Pricing page to see the price of each backtesting node model.
-The first organization on each account is given one free B-MICRO backtesting node.
-B-MICRO nodes have a 20-second delay when you launch backtests, but the delay is removed and the node is replaced when you upgrade the tier of your organization and add a new backtesting node.
+You get one free B-MICRO backtesting node in your first organization.
+This node incurs a 20-second delay when you launch backtests, but the delay is removed and the node is replaced when upgrade your organization to a paid tier and add a new backtesting node.

-The CPU nodes are available on a fair usage basis.
-The GPU nodes can be shared with a maximum of three members.
+The CPU nodes are available on a fair usage basis while the GPU nodes can be shared with a maximum of three members.
 Depending on the server load, you may use all of the GPU's processing power.
+GPU nodes perform best on repetitive and highly-parallel tasks like training machine learning models.
+It takes time to transfer the data to the GPU for computation, so if your algorithm doesn't train machine learning models, the extra time it takes to transfer the data can make it appear that GPU nodes run slower than CPU nodes.

 Concurrent Backtesting